mikePicc/cs156-pa0/README.md

 # cs156-pa0
-This is my first tester program for my artifical intelligence class.
+This is my first tester program for CS 156 - Intro to artificial intelligence.